IDEKENTERPRISES/Taxi-Q-Learning/report.md

    - A dynamic step driver (`dynamic_step_driver.DynamicStepDriver`) was used to collect data.
    - A dataset was created from the replay buffer for training the agent.
    - Training involved updating the agent's network parameters based on sampled experiences.

-### Motivation Behind Design Choices

-- **Q-Network**: Chosen for its effectiveness in value-based reinforcement learning, particularly in discrete action spaces.
-- **Adam Optimizer**: Known for its efficiency and adaptive learning rate properties.
-- **Epsilon-Greedy Policy**: Strikes a balance between exploration (trying new actions) and exploitation (using known information).
-The choice of EPSILON value is crucial for this trade-off.
-- **Fully Connected Layers**: Suitable for the relatively simple input space of the 'Taxi-v3' environment.
-- **Replay Buffer**: Enables the learning from past experiences, making the training process more stable and efficient.

 ### Parameters and Adjustments